 Projecting a Professional Persona When Pitching and Presenting

 When you think about pitching or presenting, does your anxiety spike?
 Do you have a gut-grabbing, heart-ratcheting, vision-clouding visceral reaction?
-If so, join me for two weeks starting June 14th.
+If so, this lecture packet is for you.

 Writers pitch to agents, pitch to editors, introduce guest speakers.
 They participate on panels, present workshops, give book signings.
 They get interviewed for podcasts, radio, and television.
 Some writers get interviewed by Matt Lauer and Oprah!